 The last mechanical pieces that need to be constructed are the rests that the lifts connect with when they are raised.
-These pieces also have counter weight nuts that are used to center the balance when no weights or test pieces are on the scale.
+These pieces also have counter weight nuts that are used to zero the balance when no weights or test pieces are on the scale.

 I’ve been doing quite a bit of work over the last few weeks.
 I started by making the cross pieces that are mounted perpendicular to the beam.
-The lifts impinge on screws in the cross pieces that allow the whole balance piece to be lifted off the fulcrum when turned off.
+The lifts impinge on screws in the cross pieces that allow the whole balance piece to be lifted off the fulcrum when the balance is turned off.

 Each cross piece was mounted to the beam by screwing it to the brackets that hang under the beam.
 These were made and soldered together earlier in this blog.
 Counter sunk allen screws were used for mounting.